Summary Page: Waka Voyaging - exploring hauora during an ocean adventure

 PLD about this field trip?
 Go to Webinar Schedule and Recordings.

 your LEARNZ Field Trip Teacher

-Inquiry Topics: adventure, culture, customs, early settlers, expedition, explorers, goal setting, hauora, heritage, identity, islands, iwi, leadership, local iwi, mahika kai, managing resources, Māori, marine environment, migration, Northland, ocean currents, oceans, Outdoor Education, outdoor pursuits, Pacific Ocean, people in the past, personal health, Polynesian origins, resource use, traditions, weather, wind
+Inquiry Topics: adventure, culture, customs, early settlers, expedition, explorers, goal setting, hauora, heritage, identity, islands, iwi, leadership, local iwi, mahika kai, managing resources, Māori, marine environment, migration, Northland, ocean currents, oceans, Outdoor Education, outdoor pursuits, Pacific Ocean, people and the environment, people in the past, personal health, Polynesian origins, resource use, risk management, traditions, voyaging, waka, weather, wind

 View the LEARNZ Events Calendar